-County Armagh – First stop of the Northern Ireland road trip
+County Armagh – Northern Ireland Road Trip

 Armagh is also known as the Orchard of Ireland, due to the volume of apples grown there.
 More than 4000 acres are covered by orchards!
 My first stop was Long Meadow Farm, a family run orchard that has been growing apples for three generations and recently made the move into cider production.
 Pat McKeever and his son Peter produce 3 different ciders, as well as juices and apple vinegar.
-While the farm isn’t a well known tourist stop, Pat is very happy to receive visitors and is planning to build a visitors centre next year.
+While the farm isn’t a well-known tourist stop, Pat is very happy to receive visitors and is planning to build a visitors centre next year.

 Pat showed me around the farm and explained how the cider is produced.
 As I was driving I wasn’t able to try the cider on site – but Pat gave me some to try later that day and it was delicious!